best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ```

 Lastly it is worth stressing that in the end you are still solving complex problems that might require complex solutions.
 In those cases make sure to introduce complexity only where needed and be aware that any complexity you add will be reflected somewhere else (more documentation, more tests etc.).
+For instance, if the code is execution time critical, then making the code more complex to achieve a faster runtime may be an acceptable trade-off.

 ### Don't Repeat Yourself (DRY)

 As you can see from the section on [modular code](modular), you are encouraged to refactor your code into more self contained components for ease of testing, reproducibility and other nice properties of such code.
-However, it is worth stressing that often times 'quick and dirty' solutions involve copy-pasted and tweaked code in several places that is functionality identical.
+However, it is worth stressing that often times 'quick and dirty' solutions involve copy-pasted and tweaked code in several places that is functionaly identical.
 This is expected and natural in the initial stages of a project, however repetition not only wastes your time if the code in question keeps getting copied further into the code, but it also makes your code more difficult to read.

 Consider a script that contains three copies of a similar piece of code.
 If the code that is used to perform the repetitive task is found to be incorrect, or if a developer wishes to modify the task being performed by this code, they must implement a similar change in each of the three copies.
+If only two copies were spotted and amended, there is now a bug sleeping in the code waiting to be triggered...

 Furthermore imagine yourself in a situation where you are reading a codebase you have never seen before.
 Having to validate that each similar section of code has the same functionality as the ones you have already seen adds a noticeable mental strain to the reader.